This transcript has been edited for clarity.

 Dr. Riemann: We’re seeing comparable vision and anatomy with significantly reduced treatment burden.
 In the real world, adherence is a major challenge.
 If we can achieve similar outcomes with fewer injections, that’s meaningful for patients.

-We’ve had a true sustained-release therapy for years.
-Now we have prospective, head-to-head data supporting its earlier use in appropriately selected patients.
+We’ve had a true sustained-release therapy for over a decade and now we have prospective, head-to-head data against anti-VEGF supporting its earlier use in appropriately selected patients.

 Dr. Singer: Chris, thank you.
 This is an important discussion and gives us a lot to think about in managing DME.
 RP